SegwayRoboticsSamples/RMP220-SDK/Firmware/readme.md

 **V0:**

 1. RMP220 with 48V battery firmware.
-2. If you are using Nvidia Cater, the firmware is Carter v2.3.
+2. If you are using Nvidia Carter, the firmware is Carter v2.3.

 **V1：**
 1. RMP220 with 36V battery firmware.
-2. If you are using Nvidia Cater, the firmware is Carter v2.4.
+2. If you are using Nvidia Carter, the firmware is Carter v2.4.